 To combat this, expedited shipping provides a dedicated solution with predictable arrival times.

 As such, shippers know exactly when their freight will deliver barring any unforeseen issues — an activity that’s made difficult by the speed and visibility issues of other options.

 The businesses that utilize expedited shipping do so because speed in this fast-paced world is increasingly convenient.
 Expedited team drivers can sometimes cover upwards of 1,000 to 1200 miles a day, making these transportation services the quickest in the business.

 In the transportation industry, transit speeds can sometimes be difficult to predict and hastening them isn’t always possible.

-As such, using driver teams to increase the pace of traditional full-truckload shipments or sprinter vans and straight trucks for smaller loads, although priced higher, are integral pieces of many supply chains.
+As such, using teams to increase the pace of traditional full-truckload shipments or sprinter vans and straight trucks for smaller loads, although priced higher, are tactics used by many shippers.